aqgktaw2/alajialakmal.gith/README.md

 StyledComponents Migration TODO:

 - Next Image Wrapper with aspect ratios
-- Search for sass rgba() calles and fix
-- Search for include media calls and fix
-- Search for querySelector(.some-class-name) and fix
 - Check for breakpoints
 - Tech Icon Link Component
 - Container & Section component